Jim Woodring: Critical reception

+Reaction amongst critics and fellow artists has generally been quite positive, despite low sales.

 Awards

 In December 2006, he became one of the first group of United States Artists Fellows.
 His work was featured prominently at the Centre National de la Bande Dessinée et de l’Image in Angoulême, France as part of the international comics festival held there in January 2007.
-The following year, Woodring received an Inkpot Award at the 2008 San Diego Comic Convention, and he was awarded an Artist Trust/Washington State Arts Commission Fellowship in the fall of 2008.
+The following year, Woodring received an Inkpot Award at the 2008 San Diego Comic-Con, and he was awarded an Artist Trust/Washington State Arts Commission Fellowship in the fall of 2008.
 In November 2014 he received the Lynd Ward Prize from the Pennsylvania Center for the Book, for his graphic novel Fran.

 Collected works

 Woodring has published a large number of short works in diverse periodicals and anthologies.
 Below is a list of collections of some of those works, but a large amount has yet to be collected in book form.
 As of April 2011, many of these works are out of print.